Species Introduction

 Q: How do I properly acclimatise Barred Sorubim to my aquarium?

-Acclimatisation is crucial for the well-being of Barred Sorubim.
-Upon arrival, float the sealed bag in your aquarium for about 15-20 minutes to equalise temperature.
-Next, open the bag and gradually add small amounts of your aquarium water to the bag over 30-60 minutes.
-This process allows the fish to adjust to the water parameters slowly.
-Once acclimatised, gently net the fish into the aquarium, avoiding adding bag water to your tank.
-This method reduces stress and the risk of introducing harmful pathogens.
-Observing their behaviour post-acclimatisation is important to ensure they settle well in their new environment.
+Acclimatisation is crucial for the health of Barred Sorubim.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of aquarium water into the bag every 5 minutes for approximately 30-60 minutes.
+This helps the fish adjust to the water parameters of their new environment.
+After acclimatisation, gently net the fish into the tank, avoiding adding the bag water to the aquarium.
+This process minimises stress and enhances their chances of thriving in your aquarium.

 ✓ Expert Tip